 I have written many pieces about different types of antique clocks.
 In my next few blogs, I would like to concentrate on clockmaking from different parts of the British Isles.
 My first port of call is to the great country of Scotland.
-As I speak this great country is still part of the United Kingdom, and fingers crossed after over 300 years of being together, it will still be part of the United Kingdom come September 2014.
+As I speak this great country is still part of the United Kingdom.
+Fingers crossed after over 300 years of being together, it will still be part of the United Kingdom come September 2014.

-A great reference book on this topic is Scottish Clockmakers, this is written by John Smith, this charts the development of clockmaking in Scotland from 1453 to 1850.
-In this book it shows the importance of the Hammermen in Scotland as an organization governing antique clocks and various other trades.
+A great reference book on this topic is Scottish Clockmakers.
+This is written by John Smith, this charts the development of clockmaking in Scotland from 1453 to 1850.
+In this book it shows the importance of the Hammermen in Scotland.
+An organization governing antique clocks and various other trades.
 In London, clocks were produced by the rules governed by the Clockmakers Company.
-By 1650 clockmakers started increasing in Scotland this was when the clockmakers started being recognized by this branch of the locksmith trade, the various Hammermen Incorporations.
-The clockmakers were recognized as a branch of the Hammermen in in Edinburgh, in Glasgow, in Haddington, and not until in Aberdeen.
+By 1650 clockmakers started increasing in Scotland.

-There are some very special names on the list above, John Smith produced some amazing clocks from a tiny fishing village called Pittenweem in the 18th century, you will notice most of the other top makers come from the major towns like Edinburgh.
-To produce the spectacular clocks that John Smith did in such a tiny place miles from anywhere is astonishing, and deserves special mention.
+There are some very special names on the list above, John Smith produced some amazing clocks from a tiny fishing village called Pittenweem in the 18th century.
+You will notice most of the other top makers come from the major towns like Edinburgh.
+To produce the spectacular clocks that John Smith did in such a tiny place miles from anywhere is astonishing.
+He deserves special mention.
 He has clocks in Royal collections and there is a superb example pictured below.
 The case I believe was purchased from a London case maker on John Smiths only recorded visit to London.
 A really rare example.

 The finest Scottish Grandfathers clocks from the middle to the end of the 18th century had there very own distinctive elegant case style as shown by the clock pictured by the top clockmaker below.